Today’s contemporary scene in Singapore

 Andrew Lum and The New Asia Band

-The composer, musician and conductor of the New Asia Band ensemble presents music that represents the trend of cultural hybridizing in Southeast Asia.
+The composer, musician and conductor of the New Asia Band ensemble presents music that reflects the Southeast Asian vogue for cultural hybrids.

 contemporary movie creation

-The musée du quai Branly offers a selection of three movies, staples of contemporary movie creation in Singapore.
-All movies are in original version with French subtitles.
+The musée du quai Branly offers a selection of three movies that are emblematic of contemporary movie production in Singapore.
+All movies are in their original language with French subtitles.

 The Blue Mansion, by Glen Goei (2009, 100 min)